-Early Modern Rome, 1341-1667
+Early Modern Rome 4

 Early modern Rome was contradictory and complex; its vernacular and high culture animated and rich.
-From Petrarch’s crowning as Poet Laureate on the Capitoline in 1341 to the pontificate of Alexander VII Chigi in 1667, this conference aims to bring together scholars from a range of disciplines to investigate the city proper but also the campagna romana through a variety of different approaches and methods.
+From Petrarch’s crowning as Poet Laureate on the Capitoline in 1341 to the pontificate of Alexander VII Chigi in 1667, this conference aims to bring together scholars from a range of disciplines to investigate the city proper as well as the campagna romana through a variety of different approaches and methods.

 Paolo Alei & Julia L. Hairston